Peter Sellers

 Death1980-07-24

 BiographyPeter Sellers (born Richard Henry Sellers; 8 September 1925 – 24 July 1980) was an English actor and comedian.
-He first came to prominence performing in the BBC Radio comedy series The Goon Show.
-Sellers featured on a number of hit comic songs, and became known to a worldwide audience through his many film roles, among them Chief Inspector Clouseau in The Pink Panther series.
+He first came to prominence with his performances on the BBC Radio comedy series The Goon Show.
+Sellers was featured on a number of hit comic songs and became internationally acclaimed for his film roles, most notably as Chief Inspector Clouseau in The Pink Panther series.

-Sellers made his stage debut at the Kings Theatre, Southsea, when he was two weeks old.
-He began accompanying his parents in a touring variety act.
+Sellers made his stage debut at the Kings Theatre, Southsea, as an infant, and began accompanying his parents in a touring variety act.
 He worked as a drummer and toured around England as a member of the Entertainments National Service Association (ENSA).
 He developed his mimicry and improvisational skills during a spell in Ralph Reader's wartime Gang Show entertainment troupe.
 After the war, Sellers made his radio debut in ShowTime, and eventually became a regular performer on various BBC Radio shows.
 During the early 1950s, Sellers, along with Spike Milligan, Harry Secombe, and Michael Bentine, took part in the successful radio series The Goon Show, which ended in 1960.

 Sellers began his film career during the 1950s.
-Although the bulk of his work was comedic, often parodying characters of authority such as military officers or policemen, he also performed in other film genres and roles.
-Films demonstrating his artistic range include I'm All Right Jack (1959), Stanley Kubrick's Lolita (1962) and Dr. Strangelove (1964), What's New Pussycat?
+Although the bulk of his work was comedic, often parodying characters of authority such as military officers or policemen; he also performed in other film genres.
+Films demonstrating his artistic range include The Mouse That Roared and I'm All Right Jack (both 1959), Stanley Kubrick's Lolita (1962) and Dr. Strangelove (1964), What's New Pussycat?
 (1965), Casino Royale (1967), The Party (1968), Being There (1979) and five films of the Pink Panther series (1963–1978).
 Sellers's versatility enabled him to portray a wide range of comic characters using different accents and guises, and he would often assume multiple roles within the same film, frequently with contrasting temperaments and styles.
-Satire and black humour were major features of many of his films, as they had been in his radio and record performances, and they had a strong influence on a number of later comedians.
+Satire and black humour were major features of many of his films, as they had been in his radio and record performances.
+These performances had a strong influence on a number of later comedians.

-Sellers was nominated three times for an Academy Award, twice for the Academy Award for Best Actor, for his performances in Dr. Strangelove and Being There, and once for the Academy Award for Best Live Action Short Film for The Running Jumping & Standing Still Film (1959).
-He won the BAFTA Award for Best Actor in a Leading Role for his role in I'm All Right Jack and was nominated an additional three times for the previous two films and the satire Only Two Can Play.
-In 1980 he won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his role in Being There, having previously been nominated three times in the same category.
+Sellers was nominated three times for an Academy Award, twice for Best Actor, for his performances in Dr. Strangelove and Being There, and once for the Best Live Action Short Film for The Running Jumping & Standing Still Film (1959).
+He won the BAFTA Award for Best Actor in a Leading Role for his role in I'm All Right Jack and was nominated an additional three times for the satire Only Two Can Play, for Dr. Strangelove and The Pink Panther, and for Being There.
+In 1980 he won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for his role in Being There, having previously been nominated three times in the same category.
 Turner Classic Movies calls Sellers "one of the most accomplished comic actors of the late 20th century".

 In his personal life, Sellers struggled with depression and insecurities.
 An enigmatic figure, he often claimed to have no identity outside the roles that he played.
 His behaviour was often erratic and compulsive, and he frequently clashed with his directors and co-stars, especially in the mid-1970s, when his physical and mental health, together with his alcohol and drug problems, were at their worst.
 Sellers was married four times and had three children from his first two marriages.
 He died from a heart attack, aged 54, in 1980.
 English filmmakers the Boulting brothers described Sellers as "the greatest comic genius this country has produced since Charles Chaplin".